Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Case studies and methodology implementation

 \subsection{Extraction of continuous density fields}

 For the first step of our framework, we derive macroscopic density fields from pedestrian positions via KDE, as described in Section~\ref{sbsb:pos2den}.
-To achieve this, we discretize the computational domain $\Omega$ into $n_x \times n_y = 80 \times 20$ control volumes with uniform spacing $\delta x = \delta y = 0.6\,\mathrm{m}$; this resolution reflects a typical personal space for each pedestrian, allowing for capturing emergent collective behaviors, while minimizing artificial grid effects.
+To achieve this, we discretize the corridor computational domain $\Omega$ into $n_x \times n_y = 80 \times 20$ control volumes with uniform spacing $\delta x = \delta y = 0.6\,\mathrm{m}$; this resolution reflects a typical personal space for each pedestrian, allowing for capturing emergent collective behavior, while minimizing artificial grid effects.
 For the KDE implementation on the cell centroids, we choose Gaussian kernels in Eq.~\eqref{eq:pos2den} tuned with bandwidths $\mathbf{H}=diag(h_x, h_y)=(3,2)$ for suppressing noise and preserving features of the microscopic data, while ensuring that local structures remain clear without introducing spurious artifacts.
-To account for the physical obstacle in $\Omega$, a binary mask is applied to explicitly zero out density estimation on the cell centroids of the obstacle geometry.
+To account for the physical obstacle in $\Gamma\subset\Omega$, we applied a binary mask to the KDE-estimated density field, enforcing zero density in $\Gamma$.
+This is necessary because KDE can produce non-zero density estimates near obstacle boundaries when pedestrians are in close proximity.
 To account for the periodic boundary conditions, we further perform domain augmentation for the KDE support.
-All the details regarding KDE implementation are provided in Appendix~\ref{app:kde}.
+All the details regarding KDE implementation are provided in \ref{app:kde}.